VIDEO: Super 100: Watch Latest news Of the day in One click

 Preeclampsia Risk: New blood test to predict serious hypertensive disorder earlier in pregnant women

-Myopia: Know the major signs and symptoms of nearsightedness due to digital devices

-5 easy mango recipes to savour the sweetness of the delectable fruit this monsoon
+World Chocolate Day 2023: Why is it celebrated on July 7?
+Know more interesting facts

+World Zoonoses Day 2023: Know about Louis Pasteur's greatest contribution towards Zoonotic diseases

-International Kissing Day 2023: Know about 7 types of kisses and their meaning
+International Kissing Day 2023: Romantic wishes, quotes and messages to celebrate love

-Diana Penty makes a stylish statement in Rahul Mishra's creation at Paris Haute Couture Week